FormsWizard/AI-Wizard-Demo/README.md

 # An AI Form generator showcase

 This is a showcase of a form generator that uses AI to generate forms.
-The form generator is built using the [Streamlit](https://www.streamlit.io/) library and the [Hugging Face](https://huggingface.co/) library.
-The form generator uses the [GPT-2](https://huggingface.co/gpt2) model to generate the form fields based on the user input.
+The form generator is library.
+The form generator uses the [GPT-4o-mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) model to generate the form fields based on the user input.

 In addition, the generated form can be filled by analyzing a file provided by the user.
 The form fields are filled based on the content of the file.